CNY Golfer for & about golfers in New York State

 Promising junior player, Ty Jones of Skaneateles CC, won the SDGA Junior Match Play Championship along with the Skaneateles Men's Club Championship.
 Ty also was a key player for the Skaneateles High School Golf Team.

 You have to be a masochist to have spent all of the 36 ½ hours that the PGA Merchandise Show was open walking the more than ten miles of aisles lined by exhibits.
 Some of the “booths were so massive, you had to weave around them or through them.
 This show featured all things golf with some tennis companies thrown into the mix.
 Open only to those in the golf industry, CNY Golfer was there walking the walk ing checking out the latest in golf gear equipment, apparel, gifts and gadgets.
 See our report in the Spring issue of CNY Golfer

 Soon to open in Buffalo and down the road, perhaps Syracuse or Rochest, a new Topgolf-style sports and entertainment center is being launched by OnCore golf.

-Also several events including member guests and charity tournaments like the Dick's Sporting Goods Open have sadly been cancelled.
-And still things are simply not clear yet about who and who cannot open.
-Governor Cuomo said today, "There was never a law on social interaction," adding, " I hope when you do (interact) you do it smarter. but that's up to you."
+Also several events including member guests and charity tournaments have sadly been cancelled yet organizations like the SDGA and SWDGA are played their event.
+And still things remain unclear as to how long this will continue.
+Governor Cuomo said said, "There was never a law on social interaction," adding, " I hope when you do (interact) you do it smarter. but that's up to you."

-5. Why the masks?
+Why the masks?
 If you are sick you should stay home.
 Period.
 We are told the masks only protect those infected from spreading the Covid.
-We"re told they don't protect the healthy from getting the disease.
+We're told they may not protect the healthy from getting the disease.
 Could it be that wearing a mask is primarily psychological ...it just looks like you are doing something and following the rules like a responsible person.
 You feel better, more protected.
-More guidance on this please.
+More guidance needed on this please.